hyper63/hyper/contributing.md

 ## What should I know before I get started?

-### Hubble Project
+### Atlas

-Hubble is a small open source project, just getting started.
+Atlas is a small open source project, just getting started.
 Currently, it is made up of a single repository, with a goal to grow in the future.
-When you initially consider contributing to hubble you might be unsure about where to contribute.
+When you initially consider contributing to atlas you might be unsure about where to contribute.
 This section should help with that.

 We want to make it easy for anyone to contribute whether you are a developer, designer, tester or techinical writer.
 The project is broken down into the following folders: